mmrwoods/jenkins_campfire_plugin/README.markdown

     rm -rf /var/lib/hudson/plugins/campfire*

-Then use the advanced tab of the plugin manager to upload the hpi file.
+Then either use the advanced tab of the plugin manager to upload the hpi file or just copy it to the plugins directory, e.g.

+    cp campfire.hpi /var/lib/hudson/plugins/

 Finally, restart hudson (note: not reload configuration, restart the hudson daemon).

 ### Troubleshooting